Kyoto Hike

 Day 1-2: Air to Japan, flying into Osaka, either Kansai (international) or Itami (domestic).

-Day 3-4: Shrine Shinto and key Zen temples and gardens, walking through neighborhoods and exploring the magnificent fox mountain.
+Day 3-4: Shrine Shinto and a major Buddhist temple plus the imperial palace and residence of the shogun, walking through neighborhoods and exploring while starting on the pilgrimage.

-Day 5-6: An excursion to Mount Hiei northeast of the city and vigorous hike down plus a temple market, hot springs, or other enjoyable trip.
+Day 7: An excursion to Mount Hiei northeast of the city and vigorous hike down.

-Day 8-9.
-Western mountains.
-A pleasant hike along a gorgeous river valley and exploration of Arashiyama with its famous bamboo forest.
+Day 9.
+A pleasant hike along a gorgeous river valley in the western mountains.

 Day 10-11: Nara.
 Move to the ancient capital of Nara and spend one day walking along the Heian Highway to enjoy fields and forests, shrines and tombs.
 Then visit Todaiji with its giant buddha, relax among the tame deer, wander through gardens, and explore museums, parks, and shrines.

 Day 12: Onward.
-By train to back to Osaka to fly home or continue further explorations of Japan.
+By train to Osaka to fly home or continue further explorations of Japan.

 COST

-US $1750 per person, including hotel, daily lunches (except on Mt.
-Koya, where the temple comes with dinner), as well all transfers, bus/train fares, and entrance fees.
+US $1750 per person, including hotel, pilgrimage items, daily lunches, as well all transfers, bus/train fares, and entrance fees.
 Single supplement: $150.

 YOUR GUIDE